Module systems in JavaScript

 We discussed the usage of module systems in Node.js environments.
 But what about browser environments?
 Usually, in browser environments, these issues don't arise because different tools like webpack are used, which inherently support both ESM syntax and CJS.
 The output is typically a bundle where all the code is simply concatenated into one file, eliminating the need for module systems (and thus avoiding related problems). webpack also provides a solution for splitting applications into files (chunks) for on-demand asynchronous loading, which is also similar to the of module system, but that's a topic for another article.

-When it comes to newer tools like vite, it is built on ESM and uses script tags in the browser with the attribute type set to 'module'. vite’s performance is based on ESM.
-As far as I know, there are no alternatives to this approach, so there is no need to make a choice.
+When it comes to newer tools like vite, it is built on ESM and uses script tags in the browser with the attribute type'module'

 Conclusion